Time Life Television: Television syndication and co-production

-Time Life Television was most notable as the U.S. distributor of television programming produced by the BBC, including Doctor Who and Monty Python's Flying Circus.
+Time Life Television was most notable as the U.S. distributor of television programming produced by the BBC, including Doctor Who and Monty Python's Flying Circus, taken from Peter M. Robeck & Company.
 Time-Life's deal with the BBC expired on April 30, 1981.
 The U.S. rights to Monty Python's Flying Circus would be transferred to Devillier Donegan Enterprises (in a deal that followed the Monty Python troupe gaining ownership of the series months before), while the rest of BBC's output would be spun off to Lionheart Television, a distributor that would later be absorbed by BBC Worldwide.

 Non-BBC-related programming distributed or produced by Time Life Television, including most of the Talent Associates library, would later be transferred to HBO; these programs today would be owned by HBO Entertainment and Warner Bros.
 Pictures Distribution, both units of Warner Bros.
 Discovery.

 In 1973, Time-Life Television co-produced The Ascent of Man with the BBC.
 In 1980, this collaboration was repeated with The Shock of the New.
-Later in the 1980s, the two co-produced a number of Shakespeare productions.
+Later in the 1980s, the two co-produced the BBC Television Shakespeare series.

+In 1978, the company produced an adapted and expanded version of the popular People magazine on CBS for a few months.
+Later that year, it partnered with Telepictures Corporation to distribute its programming to the Middle East.